 Trish recently shifted her playing exclusively beyond the classical genre.
 She is well-versed in bluegrass, blues, country, and American folk music, and she has become one of the most highly sought-after upright bassists in the Western Pennsylvania region.
 Trish is also an alumna of IBMA's Leadership Bluegrass Class of 2018.

-Trish is a member of the Sweaty Already String Band, Casual Hobos, Shameless Hex, Dead and In The Way, Molly Alphabet Band, and Grant Street Grifters.
+Trish is a member of Crandall Creek, Sweaty Already String Band, Casual Hobos, Shameless Hex, Dead and In The Way, Molly Alphabet Band, and Grant Street Grifters.
 She is also the house player for Pittsburgh's Honky-Tonk Jukebox and has appeared and recorded with Shelf Life String Band, Joe McGuinness, and Emily Pinkerton.